WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/7-external-sources.md

 ## Reusing content

-You can reuse content if you or your organization have the rights, or are the source of that content.
+You can reuse content if you or your organization are the source of that content or have the rights to it.